-- a. be submitted electronically using the form provided on the Academic Registry website.
+- a. be submitted electronically using the form provided on the Corporate and Academic Services website.
 Postal submissions of the appeal form will not be accepted unless the student has nominated a third party to act on their behalf.
-Third party applications must include a signed third party consent form; - third party submissions should be addressed to the Academic Registrar in an envelope marked 'Appeal against a decision of an examining board'; - c. be received no later than ten working days after the formal date of publication of the results; the Academic Registrar may exceptionally accept the late submission of an appeal, if the reasons for late submission are valid; - d. provide the full name, date of birth and student number of the applicant, an address for reply, the programme and award, the decision of the examining board against which a review is requested; - e. state clearly the grounds on which the application is based, identify the issue(s) about which remedy is sought and where appropriate identify the new decision sought; - f. include all relevant documentary evidence on which the application relies (for example, medical certificates); where evidence is posted, it must be received by the Academic Registry within ten working days of the formal date of the publication of results. - G3.6P If an application meets the conditions in G3.5P, the Academic Registrar shall undertake such enquiries as necessary to establish the facts of the examining board's decision and the evidence on which it was made in light of the relevant regulations.
+Third party applications must include a signed third party consent form; - third party submissions should be addressed to the Director of Corporate and Academic Services/Academic Registrar in an envelope marked 'Appeal against a decision of an examining board'; - c. be received no later than ten working days after the formal date of publication of the results; the Director of Corporate and Academic Services/Academic Registrar may exceptionally accept the late submission of an appeal, if the reasons for late submission are valid: - d. provide the full name, date of birth and student number of the applicant, an address for reply, the programme and award, the decision of the examining board against which a review is requested; - e. state clearly the grounds on which the application is based, identify the issue(s) about which remedy is sought and where appropriate identify the new decision sought; - f. include all relevant documentary evidence on which the application relies (for example, medical certificates); where evidence is posted, it must be received by Corporate and Academic Services within ten working days of the formal date of the publication of results.

+G3.6P If an application meets the conditions in G3.5P, the Director of Corporate and Academic Services/Academic Registrar shall undertake such enquiries as necessary to establish the facts of the examining board's decision and the evidence on which it was made in light of the relevant regulations.

-In light of these enquiries, the Academic Registrar shall:
+In light of these enquiries, the Director of Corporate and Academic Services/Academic Registrar shall:

-- a. refer the case to an Appeals Panel of the Academic Board; or - b. determine that there is no basis on which the application can proceed. - G3.7R The Appeals Panel shall have as its membership: - a.
-Vice-Chancellor's nominee (chair);
+- refer the case to an Appeals Panel of the Academic Board; or - b. determine that there is no basis on which the application can proceed.

+G3.7R The Appeals Panel shall have as its membership:

-- b.
-One senior member of academic staff from each faculty, with considerable experience of Award Board business; - One senior member of academic staff from the Associate Faculty, with considerable experience of Award Board business; - d.
-Nominee of the Director of Student Service; - e.
-Nominee of the Academic Registrar;
+- a.
+Vice-Chancellor's nominee (chair); - b.
+One senior member of academic staff from each faculty, with considerable experience of Award Board business; - c.
+One senior member of academic staff from the Associate Faculty, with considerable experience of Award Board business; - d.
+Nominee of the Director of Student Services;